With Marcos Jr. tipped to win, Philippines at tenuous moment

 The election winner will take office on June 30 for a single, six-year term as leader of a Southeast Asian nation hit hard by two years of COVID-19 outbreaks and lockdowns.

-Duterte's daughter, southern Davao city Mayor Sara Duterte, has topped surveys as Marcos Jr.’s vice-presidential running mate in an alliance of the scions of two authoritarian leaders who concern human rights groups.
+Duterte’s daughter, southern Davao city Mayor Sara Duterte, is Marcos Jr.’s vice presidential running mate in an alliance of the scions of two authoritarian leaders who concern human rights groups.
 The tie-up has combined the voting power of their separate northern and southern political strongholds, boosting their chances but compounding worries of human rights activists.

+Sara Duterte also had a formidable lead in the unofficial count from the Commission on Elections server.
+The president and vice president are elected separately in the Philippines.

 “History may repeat itself if they win,” said Myles Sanchez, a 42-year-old human rights worker.
 “There may be a repeat of martial law and the drug killings that happened under their parents.”